 SCDG specialises in the setting up and running of co-operatives and other democratically-owned businesses, with over twenty years experience.
 They offer free advice and encouragement.
 Talk to them if you have an idea for a new business, or maybe want to save your job if your employer is threatened with closure.

 Credit unions are member-owned cooperatives for saving and borrowing.
 Much better than any bank for ethical savings and cheap loans.
 They are closely regulated by the government authorities for security, and they provide excellent benefits and services.
-Membership is open to all in the city.
+Since 2016 SCU merged with Rothersave Credit Union, and membership is now open to all who live or work in Sheffield, Rotherham, Doncaster, Barnsley, Derbyshire Dales, Bassetlaw, Chesterfield, North East Derbyshire and Bolsover.

 We live in a very unequal city, in one of the most divided developed countries on Earth.
 As one example, some northern and eastern areas of Sheffield have an average 14 year shorter life expectancy than the wealthier west side.
 Sheffield Equality Trust plans to change this situation.

 This is an informal group campaigning for greater democracy, citizens rights, a fairer voting system and more accurate representation of the public will in Parliament.
-It welcomes supporters of all political parties or none.
+It welcomes supporters of all political parties or none, and especially needs people willing to attend council meetings as members of the public.

 Freegle means Free Giving, Locally, Easily.
 It's a new online re-use network, an alternative to Freecycle.
 It enables people to keep household goods out of landfill by giving away things they don't want, to people who can use them.
 Joining involves having a Yahoo account, which is free and easy.
 Each Freegle group is a grassroots co-operative run by and for local people.
 Sheffield's also has a "Freegle Café Group" for members to chat about anything and to promote local businesses.